How long do hair transplant last? Recovery and Expectations

 However, it’s important to understand that everyone is different and no treatment can guarantee a level of transplanted hair thickness that is inconsistent with the characteristics, thickness and lifespan of a patient’s natural hair.

 While FUT and FUE hair transplants can provide a permanent solution to hair loss, it’s not unusual for patients to undergo more than one procedure during their hair restoration journey.
-However, one of the major challenges is that there is a limited supply of donor hair at the back and sides of one’s head, so it is rarely possible to replace all the hair that is lost in a lifetime.
+One of the major challenges is that there is a limited supply of donor hair at the back and sides of one’s head, so it is rarely possible to replace all the hair that is lost in a lifetime.

 Multiple Hair Transplant